 A more immediate issue relates to the barrier islands.
 It is thought the crumbling of mountains into the sea accounts for the sandy beaches of the Atlantic and Gulf coasts; the more recent mountains along the West coast have not progressed to the point of piling up enough sand to start the process.
 The cycle of barrier islands is as follows.

 Barrier islands, if left undisturbed, will gradually migrate toward the land mass behind them, filling up the intervening bay, and eventually adding to the mainland.
-But that's not the end of the cycle, because the continuing wave and tidal action will generate a new barrier island further out to sea.
+But that's not the end of the cycle, because the continuous wave and tidal action will generate a new barrier island further out to sea.
 When the new island reaches a critical equilibrium with the waves and storms, it begins the cycle of deterioration all over again.
-Presumably the sandy lowlands of southern New Jersey, the Delmarva Peninsula, and most of Florida are the result of many cycles of barrier islands adding themselves to the mainland.
-Presumably the process will run out of sand some day, but not soon enough to worry about.
+Presumably, the sandy lowlands of southern New Jersey, the Delmarva Peninsula, and most of Florida are the result of many cycles of barrier islands adding themselves to the mainland.
+Presumably, the process will run out of sand someday, but not soon enough to worry about.